satriachandrayw/trade-gpt/docs/PRD.md

 - `BeautifulSoup` for web scraping
 - `pandas` for data processing
 - `python-telegram-bot` for Telegram notifications
+- `freqtrade` for automated trading

 ### 3.3 APIs
 - Forex news portal API (if available)
 - Alpha Vantage or Yahoo Finance for technical chart data
+- Forex broker API for trade execution

 ## 4. User Stories